 In schools, these facilities are designed to develop the child's running, jumping and throwing, and even multi-activity participation into athletics.
 Some widely picked facilities can include shuttle running tracks, throwing areas and even jogging circuits.
 To make a multiuse sports area, a simple 60m long-jump area http://www.longjump.org.uk/runway/ may also be used for running, baton racing in addition to hurdles to make the most of the space.

 For educational institutions with limited space or money, this can be the best alternative to a full-sized running track.
-One reason why having a multi-sports area fitted is useful for the children is mainly because it enables them to explore various events and find one which they enjoy, that could direct them to further possibilities in their lives.
+One reason why having a multi-sports area fitted is useful for the children is mainly because it enables them to explore various events and find one which they enjoy, that could direct them to further possibilities in their lives, such as recording their longest jump.

 One problem that's having an effect on young children's contribution in sports is a lack of facilities which are directed at beginners in addition to beginners level sports athletes.
 Athletics activities really should be introduced to kids around key stage one, key stage two and improve skills to key stage three and key stage four.
 A new sports and athletics model has been made by UKA, permitting young kids to gain access to areas.